-As at March 31, 2016, a foreign subsidiary of the Company had issued letters of credit in the amount of U.S \$2,300.
+As at June 30, 2016, a foreign subsidiary of the Company had issued letters of credit in the amount of U.S \$2,300.
 The Company has pledged U.S \$2,300 (December 31, 2015 - U.S \$2,300) of cash as security for these letters of credit issued by a foreign financial institution on behalf of the foreign subsidiary.
-The Company expects U.S \$1,176 to be unrestricted prior to the end of the first quarter of 2017 and the remainder to be unrestricted prior to end of the fourth quarter of 2017 as the foreign subsidiary achieves certain milestones in relation to a local project.
+The Company expects U.S \$1,176 to be unrestricted prior to the end of the third quarter of 2017 and the remainder to be unrestricted subsequent to the fourth quarter of 2017 as the foreign subsidiary achieves certain milestones in relation to a local project.